yaakoveitan/Laundry-Scheduler/README.md

 # LaundryScheduler
-Laundry scheduling system for apartment building
+Laundry scheduling system for apartment building.
+This is a full stack project that utilizes HTML, CSS, and JavaScript for the frontend.
+SQL and php for the backend.

 To run, save files to C:/xampp/htdocs